NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     a list in quotes.
 Also remove outliers based on distribution of interest point matches and triangulated points.

---remove-outliers-by-disparity-params <pct factor>
-    Outlier removal based on the disparity of interest points (difference between right and left pixel), when more than one bundle adjustment pass is used.
-For example, the 10% and 90% percentiles of disparity are computed, and this interval is made three times bigger.
-Interest points (that are not GCP) whose disparity fall outside the expanded interval are removed as outliers.
-Instead of the default 90 and 3 one can specify *pct* and *factor*, without quotes.

 --elevation-limit <min max>
     Remove as outliers interest points (that are not GCP) for which the elevation of the triangulated position (after cameras are